freepius/asVoyage-website/README.md

   See the diff in Http cache config for Apache2.
 * BUG on IE 9 : problem to refresh captcha (eg: on contact page)
 * BUG on IE 8 : very bad displaying of pages (html5 not recognized ?)
+* displaying BUG : in Afrikapié and "3000 km" pages, the text "Voir toutes les photos" is too much on the right side

 TODO